The Cross-Border Data Problem

 Third, cost structure.
 AI-native research workflows make orders of magnitude more data requests than human analysts.
 A workflow that queries 50 companies across 10 financial metrics for a sector screen generates 500 API calls in seconds.
 Commercial terminal licensing is priced for human usage patterns, not AI-scale throughput.
 AKShare’s open-source model eliminates this constraint.

 The combination is greater than the sum of its parts.
 A single research conversation can start with AKShare data showing that a Chinese chemical company’s gross margins have expanded for three consecutive quarters, then pivot to global data showing that US peers’ margins are compressing over the same period, then ask: “What explains this divergence, and is it sustainable?”
-The model reasons across both datasets without the researcher having to switch tools, export files, or manually align data formats.
+The model reasons across both datasets without the researcher switching tools, exporting files, or manually aligning data formats.

 Solving the Hard Problems

 Data normalization.
 Chinese companies report under Chinese Accounting Standards (CAS), which differ from US GAAP and IFRS in treatment of revenue recognition, lease accounting, and government subsidies.
 Our data layer includes a normalization module that adjusts for these differences when performing cross-border comparisons.
-This is not a trivial problem — the adjustments are context-dependent and sometimes require judgment calls that the model must flag for human review.
+The adjustments are context-dependent and sometimes require judgment calls that the model must flag for human review.

 Temporal alignment.
 Chinese listed companies report semi-annually (with Q1/Q3 interim updates), while US companies report quarterly.
 Fiscal year-end dates differ.
 Our data layer handles temporal alignment by standardizing to trailing-twelve-month (TTM) metrics for comparability, and explicitly flagging when temporal misalignment exceeds one quarter.